debug-ito/haskerpop/sniffing/README.md

 * `:remote connect tinkerpop.server conf/remote.yaml`
     * This produced frames 11-26.
-    * The `remote.yaml` file I used to connect contains the following logic:
+    * The `remote.yaml` file I used to connect contains nothing but the following assignments:
 ```yaml
 hosts: [localhost]
 port: 8182